-Rent your own garden bed.
-If you're looking for a place to grow your veggies and herbs, look no further.
+If you're looking for a place to grow your veggies and herbs, The RE Patch may be right for you.
 No matter your gardening skill level, you're welcome to garden with us.
-We like to share meals, learn, problem solve, and work in the dirt together.
-Click here to see our contract and application.
-If you would like more information or to schedule a garden tour, email Hannah.
+If you would like more information or to schedule a garden tour, contact our Garden Coordinator.

-The first phase of The RE Patch Community Garden was installed with overwhelming community support on Saturday, April 9th 2011.
+The first phase of The RE Patch Community Garden was installed with overwhelming community support in the spring of 2011.
 The edible landscape garden was designed and installed under the leadership of Homestead Habitats, a local, holistic landscape company, with the help of BUGS, Bellingham Urban Gardens.
-The eleven raised beds, built out of reclaimed materials donated from The RE Store, are now ready for the RE Patch garden collective, made up of neighbors and community members, to begin planting their veggies.
+The eleven raised beds, built out of reclaimedmaterials donated from The RE Store, are now ready for the RE Patch garden collective, made up of neighbors and community members, to begin planting their veggies.

-The gardens are watered by a commercial size rain water catchment system, installed as a demonstration site by the City of Bellingham (what a cool city).
-The three food grade cisterns collectively hold 750 gallons of rainwater off The RE Store warehouse's metal roof.
-Next Spring, we hope to install a second rain water system at the other end of the garden.
+The gardens are watered by a commercial size rain water catchment system, installed as a demonstration site by the City of Bellingham.
+The five on-site food grade cisterns collectively hold 1,250 gallons of rainwater off The RE Store warehouse's metal roof.

 The gardeners are working away and food is popping up all over the place!
 Stop by for a gander, pick some berries, eat your lunch on the grass, have a picnic, or join us for a work party.

-Special Thanks to all our RE Patch sponsors and partners for generously donating to make this community garden happen: Cloud Mountain Farm and Nursery, Growsource, Gardens at Padden Creek, Shelterbelt, Inc., Plantas Nativa, Sunseed Farms, Earthworks Tree Service, Whatcom Conservation District, The Garden Spot, Tree Frog Farm Native Plant Nursery, Joe's Gardens, Treemendous Plantworks, deWilde's Nursery, and Bakerview Nursery & Garden Center
+Homestead Habitats, Bellingham Urban Gardens, Cascadia Mushrooms, Cloud Mountain Farm and Nursery, Growsource, Gardens at Padden Creek, Shelterbelt, Inc., Plantas Nativa, Sunseed Farms, Earthworks Tree Service, Whatcom Conservation District, The Garden Spot, Tree Frog Farm Native Plant Nursery, Joe's Gardens, Treemendous Plantworks, deWilde's Nursery, and Bakerview Nursery & Garden Center.